entropy-lab/entropylab-docs-open/end_user/docs/pipeline/getting_started.md

 # The Entropy Environment

-By \"device management\" what is meant is more than just the set of all instruments you use in the lab.
-A *device* in this context can be many things.
-For example, it could be some calculation that is run on a remote compute resource, it may be the object representing a web-based GUI you are working with or, indeed, it can be your DC voltage source.
+By \"resource management\" what is meant is more than just the set of all instruments you use in the lab.
+A *resource* in this context can be many things.
+For example, it could be some calculation that is run on a remote compute resource or, indeed, it can be your DC voltage source.
 Sharing these resources between nodes in Entropy is easy.
 The nodes in an Entropy graph have access to resources automatically, and there is a centralized store in which you can register the resources that are